yutakasi634/Cell-automata/README.md

 ### Requirement

-This code use openGL and GLUT libraly.
+This code use openGL and GLUT libraries.

 ### Build